afrspaceng/Attitude-Determination-and-Control-Subsystem-ADCS-/Attitude_Propagator/README.txt

 Language: Python
 Author: Alejandro Fernández Ruiz, Space Systems Engineer

-The main goal is to design am attitude propagator in a modular, well-structured way and also with functions as generic as possible to ensure future reusability in control systems.
+The main goal is to design an attitude propagator in a modular, well-structured way and also with functions as generic as possible to ensure future reusability in control systems.

 ================================================================================
 CODE STRUCTURE